Article I: Name

 Section 3.
 Audit: The library shall be subject to annual financial audit.

 Article VIII: Conflict of Interest

 Section 1.
-Abuse of Power: No trustee may use his or her position as a trustee to obtain financial or other gain for the private benefit of the trustee, the trustee’s family or any organization with which the trustee is associated.
-No trustee shall accept or receive, directly or indirectly, any money or anything of value or any promise for future benefit, from any person or entity that does business with the Allegan District Library.
+Abuse of Power: No Board member may use his or her position as a Board member to obtain financial or other gain for his or her private benefit, for the benefit of the Board member’s family or any organization with which the Board member is closely associated.
+No Board member shall knowingly accept or receive, directly or indirectly, any money or anything of value or any promise for future benefit, from any person or entity that does business with the Allegan District Library.

 Article IX: Adoption

 Section 1.
-Approval of Action: An affirmative vote of the majority of all members of the Board present at the time shall be necessary to approve any action before the Board.
+Approval of Action: An affirmative vote of the majority of all members of the board present at the time shall be necessary to approve any action before the Board, unless otherwise provided by law.
 The president may vote upon and may move or second a proposal before the Board.

-Section 5.
-Periodic Review of Bylaws: The bylaws of the ADL will be periodically reviewed by the Bylaws Committee at lease once every four (4) years.
+Section 4.
+Periodic Review of Bylaws: The bylaws of the ADL will be periodically reviewed by the Bylaws Committee at least once every four (4) years.

 Adopted as current ADL bylaws on ___Feb 21, 2017______.